kudlai/survey-deployment/README.md

 # System description
-The whole system consists of 4 containers, connected to internal bridge network "survey_net":
+The whole system consists of 4 containers connected to internal bridge network "survey_net":
-* mysql container
+* MySQL container
-* dbmanager container
+* DBManager container
-* application container
+* Application container
-* nginx container
+* NGINX container

-## mysql container
+## MySQL container
 The container uses official [mysql](https://hub.docker.com/_/mysql/) image.

 It has one anonymous volume mounted to /var/lib/mysql in order to obtain persistency of data.

 The container exposes port 3306 to internal network.

-## dbmanager container
+## DBManager container
 [Image repo](https://github.com/kudlai/survey-dbmanager)

 Image is stored on the docker hub [ikudlay/survey-dbmanager](https://hub.docker.com/r/ikudlay/survey-dbmanager/).

-It contains simple self-developed python + bash application for database deployment and migration, it ensures that each database change is applied to database instance only once, in the right order.
+It contains simple self-developed Python + bash application for database deployment and migration, it ensures that each database change is applied to database instance only once, in the right order.

 I decided to serve it as separate container, as normally migration should be taken care of by the application, but main application doesn't cover database management and is used only to show a single report.